giordano-lucas/higgs-boson-classification/pleutre_submission/README.md

 def do_cross_validation(k,k_fold_ind,X,y,params,_CACHE_,model,loss_ft):
     ...
 ```
 which is responible of training a model for a specific combination of hyperparameter and a specific fold of the dataset.
 This method also has the option to cache some results in order to speed up the computation.
-In our code this is used to avoid the costly compution of the feature expansion for a given degree when it was already computed before.
+In our code this is used to avoid the costly computation of the feature expansion for a given degree when it was already computed before.

 Regarding data transformation this method performs the train/test split, the polynomial expansion and the normalisation.